 Stein eventually retired in 1993, but Ladbrokes continued to expand, purchasing casinos and more hotels, with the business renamed Hilton Group – comprising of two divisions: Hilton International and Ladbroke Betting and Gaming.

-In 2000, the Ladbroke arm launched ladbrokes.com and sold most of their casino interests to Gala, while towards the end of 2005 the Hilton hotel business was sold and the company’s name reverted to Ladbrokes PLC.
+In 2000, the Ladbroke arm launched ladbrokes.com and sold most of their casino interests to Gala.
+Towards the end of 2005 the Hilton hotel business was sold and the company’s name reverted to Ladbrokes PLC.
 Thus, Ladbrokes had been transformed from a bookmaking business into a multi-billion pound leisure conglomerate and back again.

-Ladbrokes recently merged with Gala Coral to become the UK’s biggest bookmaker, now re-branded as Ladbrokes Coral, although the two remain independent for now.
+Ladbrokes recently merged with Gala Coral to become the UK’s biggest bookmaker.
+Now re-branded as Ladbrokes Coral, the two remain independent for now.

-Ladbrokes were nicknamed ‘The Magic Sign’, as when big money came in from them on a race, racecourse tic-tac men alerted bookies at the track by drawing circles over their heads – known as the ‘magic sign’ in acknowledgment of how good the money from Ladbrokes was seen to be.
+‘The Magic Sign’ was Ladbroke’s nickname.
+When big money came in from Ladbrokes on a race, racecourse tic-tac men alerted bookies by drawing circles over their heads.

 Ladbrokes have also been a long standing sponsor of sporting events in the UK and in 1975 were instrumental in saving the Grand National as when Aintree racecourse was at risk of being sold for property development, Ladbrokes stepped in and did a seven-year deal to sponsor and manage the National – enough breathing space for the course to eventually be purchased in 1984.

-Their sponsorship portfolio includes the Ladbrokes St Leger Stakes at Doncaster and Ladbrokes Gold Cup at Newbury (formerly Hennessy Gold Cup), plus the Scottish Professional Football League (SPFL) including the Ladbrokes Premiership, Ladbrokes Championship, Ladbrokes League 1 and Ladbrokes League 2.
+Their sponsorship portfolio includes the St Leger Stakes at Doncaster and Gold Cup at Newbury.
+This also includes the Scottish Professional Football League (SPFL), the Ladbrokes Premiership, Ladbrokes Championship, Ladbrokes League 1 and Ladbrokes League 2.